 By bus: Summer

 As mentioned below, the Savage River Shuttle is a free bus ride out to this area.
 Bus service is roughly May 15 to mid-September.
+Using the bus is highly recommended, as parking fills up rapidly at Savage River.

 Know Before You Go